YuqiWang98/INDE577-Rice-University/Supervise Learning/Decision Tree/README.md

 * **Data**: Folders containing all data files used in this module
 * **Decision Tree.ipynb**: Jupyter notebook file containing
     - Definition of the Decision Tree
-    -Performing the decision tree algorithm
+    - Performing the decision tree algorithm
-    -Advantages and Disavantages of decision tree
+    - Advantages and Disavantages of decision tree
-    -Using confusion matrix to evaluate the algorithm -Code and Applications on data set
+    - Using confusion matrix to evaluate the algorithm
+    - Code and Applications on data set

 ---